 In addition to kite-flying, this event on popular Lake Harriet includes horse-drawn wagon rides, kids' ice fishing, arts, music and roasted marshmallows.

-For recreational skiers, the highlight of this big cross-country ski festival is the Saturday-night Luminary Loppet, with glowing ice pillars and "ruins.''
-There's a tent party with music afterward.
+For recreational skiers, the highlight of this big cross-country ski festival is the Feb.
+2 Luminary Loppet on Lake of the Isles, with glowing ice pillars and "ruins.''
+Afterward, there's a tent party with music and beer.

-More than 170 films from 50 countries are shown at St. Anthony Main Theatre on the Minneapolis riverfront.
+More than 350 films from more than 60 countries are shown at St. Anthony Main Theatre on the Minneapolis riverfront and at other venues.

 A spring kickoff for outdoor enthusiasts, with presentations on outdoor adventures and destinations and a gear sale and auction of used canoes and kayaks.

-More than 500 artists take part in this tour of the northeast Minneapolis arts district, around the old Grain Belt brewery at Broadway and Marshall avenues.
+More than 500 artists take part in this tour of 60 locations in the northeast Minneapolis arts district.

-250 artists show their wares on the banks of the Mississippi at St. Anthony Main.
-There are also three stages, art for kids and a car show.
+On the banks of the Mississippi, 250 artists show their wares around St. Anthony Main.
+There are also concerts, art for kids and a car show.